deepchecks/deepchecks/docs/source/user-guide/nlp/nlp_metadata.rst

 Metadata can be anything - from the source of the data, the timestamp of its creation, to the age of the author, and any other information that is given about the text.

+Not to be confused with :ref:`text properties <nlp_properties_guide>`, which are features extracted from the text itself, such as text length or sentiment.

 What Is Metadata Used For?
 =============================

-Metadata is used by Deepchecks' checks to extract meaningful features from the data, since some computations cannot be computed directly on the text (for example, drift).
+Metadata is used by Deepchecks' checks to examine the dataset, without directly using the text, as some tests are difficult to perform on unstructured data.
 Inspecting the distribution of a metadata column's values (e.g. to notice that the source of the texts is different between the train and test sets) can help uncover potential problems in the way that the datasets were built, or hint about the model's expected performance on unseen data.

 Example for specific scenarios in which measuring the metadata may come in handy: